RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/Music/comments/1nq9j7g/bruce_springsteen_rips_democrats_were_desperately/ng59f5t/

-The cultural grievance is that Democrats do not adopt Fox News to be on the same page of billionare worship and weapons worship.
+The cultural grievance is that Democrats do not adopt Fox News to be on the same page of billionaire worship and weapons worship.
 Fiction addictions.
 Bible media ecology.
 Quran media ecology.
 Rupert Murdoch media ecology.
 This is EVERY DAY 24 hour information systems not just elections.
-People on Reddit keep scatching their head saying "podcaster, why?" about Charlie Kirk.
-Joe Rogan, Reddit itself, fiction fiction fiction fiction fiction antics and moe antics and fiction.
+People on Reddit keep scratching their head saying "podcaster, why?" about Charlie Kirk.
+Joe Rogan, Reddit itself, fiction fiction fiction fiction fiction antics and more antics and fiction.
 Stand up and CALL IT OUT.
 1985 book "Amusing Ourselves To Death" - WITH FICTION!
 September 10, 2025 - "The 40-Year-Old Book That Predicted Our Dystopian Politics" https://time.com/7313999/neil-postman-trump-prediction/

 https://old.reddit.com/r/Music/comments/1nq9j7g/bruce_springsteen_rips_democrats_were_desperately/ng5g5ye/